 - A clear call-to-action that is helpful rather than salesy.

-For those that operate in a business-to-business (B2B) domain, re-engaging with leads through emails that are straightforward in approach could be a successful tactic.
+For those that operate in a business-to-business (B2B) domain, reengagement emails that are straightforward in approach could be a successful tactic.

-The reason: Recipients such as high-level C-suite executives who don’t have time to waste are typically more receptive to a direct message that cuts to the chase.
+The reason: Recipients such as high-level C-suite executives and similar B2B leads in the who don’t have time to waste are typically more receptive to a direct message that cuts to the chase.

-For example, a sample straightforward email may look something like this:
+For example, a sample straightforward reengagement email to leads may look something like this:

 Subject line: I have a question for you